Methylene (compound): Structure

 The ground state of methylene has an ionisation energy of 10.396 eV.
-It has a bent configuration, with H-C-H angle of 133.84°, and is thus paramagnetic.
+It has a bent configuration, with H–C–H angle of 133.84°, and is thus paramagnetic.
 (The correct prediction of this angle was an early success of ab initio quantum chemistry.)
 However conversion to a linear configuration requires only 5.5 kcal/mol.

-The singlet state has a slightly higher energy (by about 9 kcal/mol) than the triplet state, and its H-C-H angle is smaller, about 102°.
+The singlet state has a slightly higher energy (by about 9 kcal/mol) than the triplet state, and its H–C–H angle is smaller, about 102°.
 In dilute mixtures with an inert gas, the two states will convert to each other until reaching an equilibrium.

 Chemical reactions

 Organic chemistry

 Neutral methylene complexes undergo different chemical reactions depending on the pi character of the coordinate bond to the carbon centre.
 A weak contribution, such as in diazomethane, yields mainly substitution reactions, whereas a strong contribution, such as in ethenone, yields mainly addition reactions.
 Upon treatment with a standard base, complexes with a weak contribution convert to a metal methoxide.
 With strong acids (e.g., fluorosulfuric acid), they can be protonated to give CH_{3}L^{+}.
 Oxidation of these complexes yields formaldehyde, and reduction yields methane.

 Free methylene undergoes the typical chemical reactions of a carbene.
 Addition reactions are very fast and exothermic.

 When the methylene molecule is in its state of lowest energy, the unpaired valence electrons are in separate atomic orbitals with independent spins, a configuration known as triplet state.

-Methylene may gain an electron yielding a monovalent anion methanidyl (CH_{2}•−), which can be obtained as the trimethylammonium ((CH_{3})4N^{+}) salt by the reaction of phenyl sodium (C_{6}H_{5}Na) with trimethylammonium bromide ((CH_{3})4N^{+}Br^{−}).
+Methylene may gain an electron yielding a monovalent anion methanidyl (CH_{2}•−), which can be obtained as the tetramethylammonium ((CH_{3})4N^{+}) salt by the reaction of phenyl sodium (C_{6}H_{5}Na) with tetramethylammonium bromide ((CH_{3})4N^{+}Br^{−}).
 The ion has bent geometry, with a H-C-H angle of about 103°.